US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

-JERUSALEM (AP) — A U.S. official said Friday that mediators are preparing for implementation of a Gaza cease-fire and hostage-swap deal to end the 10-month Israel-Hamas war before a final agreement is set.
+JERUSALEM (AP) — In a sign that mediators believe a Gaza cease-fire deal is imminent, a U.S. official said Friday that Mideast negotiators are working out logistics for the potential release of hostages and distribution of aid as part of any agreement to end the Israel-Hamas war.

-The official, who spoke to reporters on condition of anonymity, said the proposal currently on the table basically bridges every gap between Israel and Hamas.
+The official, who spoke to reporters on condition of anonymity in keeping with rules set by the White House, said the proposal currently on the table basically bridges every gap between Israel and Hamas and mediators were making preparations before a final deal is approved.

-It was unclear what measures were being taken before the deal is approved, but the official said a new “implementation cell” was being established in Cairo in preparation.
-The cell would focus on the agreement's logistics, including releasing hostages, providing humanitarian aid for Gaza and monitoring that the terms of the deal are met, the official said.
+It was unclear what measures were being taken, but the official said a new “implementation cell” was being established in Cairo in advance.
+The cell would focus on logistics, including freeing hostages, providing humanitarian aid for Gaza and ensuring that the terms of the pact are met, the official said.

-The comments come after mediators expressed hope for an imminent deal.
+The comments came hours after mediators expressed hope that a deal was within reach.
 They said two days of talks had wrapped up in Qatar and that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.

-Israel issued a vague statement saying it appreciated the mediators' efforts, and a statement from Hamas did not sound enthusiastic about the latest proposed deal to end the devastating war and free Israeli hostages held in Gaza.
+Israel issued a vague statement saying it appreciated the mediators' efforts, and a statement from Hamas did not sound enthusiastic about the latest proposal to end the devastating 10-month war and free Israeli hostages held in Gaza.
 A cease-fire is seen as the best hope for heading off an even larger regional conflict.

 Both sides agreed in principle to the plan Biden announced on May 31.
 But Hamas has proposed amendments, and Israel has suggested clarifications, leading each side to accuse the other of trying to tank a deal.

-The U.S. official said Friday that the latest proposal is the same as Biden's with some clarifications based on ongoing talks.
-The official added that the way it’s structured poses no risk to Israel’s security but enhances it.
+The U.S. official said the latest proposal is the same as Biden's with some clarifications based on ongoing talks.
+The way it’s structured poses no risk to Israel’s security but enhances it, the official added.

 Hamas has rejected Israel’s demands, which include a lasting military presence along the border with Egypt and a line bisecting Gaza where it would search Palestinians returning to their homes to root out militants.